 1 day pack (a small backpack you can carry with you on our treks)

-Toiletries (sunblock, toothbrush, toothpaste, feminine products, anti-bacterial spray etc. Think travel size and if possible biodegradable please!)
+Toiletries (sunblock, toothbrush, toothpaste, hair ties, anti-bacterial spray etc. Think travel size and if possible biodegradable please!)

 Hat for sun protection

 1 light travel yoga mat or mat cover – completely optional as the retreat center has all yoga supplies!

 Power plug adapter - Peru uses 220 volts at 60 hertz electricity.
 There are two types of plugs in Peru (with corresponding electrical outlets): Type A - two flat parallel prongs and Type C - two round prongs (used in much of Europe).

 Above all else, keep it light.
 Make it part of your yoga practice and be a minimalist in your packing please!

 Your health and well-being is extremely important to us and hopefully to you, too!
 To stay healthy with all the travel, switching time zones, etc., it’s important to keep your immune system and your belly happy.
 Here are a few tips:

 Probiotics (to regulate your immune system)

 Activated Charcoal (if you get a stomach bug or need a quick, effective detox)